MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Language_Keywords.md

 ### Begin

-Specifies one part of the body of a function, along with the DynamicParam, Process, and End keywords.
-The Begin statement list runs one time before any objects are received from the pipeline.
+Specifies one part of the body of a function, along with the `DynamicParam`, `Process`, and `End` keywords.
+The `Begin` statement list runs one time before any objects are received from the pipeline.

 Syntax: